 - Use a toothpick to very gently lift and remove debris from the edges of the AirPods.
 It’s crucial to take care when using sharp objects like toothpicks around the delicate speaker mesh of your AirPods.
 They may break if excessive force is applied.

 - Use a toothbrush and lightly brush over the speaker mesh and the crevices of the AirPods to loosen the finer debris.

 - Wipe away any remaining dirt or debris with the lint-free cloth.

-Even with deep cleaning, certain foreign elements like stuck earwax build up inside your AirPods and can’t be easily removed.
+Even with deep cleaning, foreign elements, like stuck earwax build-up inside your AirPods, may not be easily removed.

 To combat this issue, some AirPods users have discovered a trick that can effectively dislodge the earwax without needing to take your AirPods apart.

 Their ingenious solution?
 Use your mouth to suck it up.